-Cost and impact of traffic congestion-5b
+Cost and Impact of Traffic Congestion-5b

 Recurring congestion occurs at regular times, although the traffic jams are not necessarily consistent day-to-day.
 Nonrecurring congestion is an unexpected traffic crash or natural disaster that affects traffic flow.
 When either occurs, the time required for a given trip becomes unpredictable.
-This unreliability is costly for commuters and truck drivers moving goods which results in higher prices to consumers.
+This unreliability is costly for commuters and truck drivers moving goods.